ampproject/amp.dev/content/docs/design/responsive_amp/control_layout.md

   </tbody>
 </table>

-{% call callout('Tip', type='success') %}
-Visit the [Demonstrating AMP layouts](/docs/design/amp-html-layout/layouts_demonstrated.html) page to see how the various layouts respond to screen resizing.
+Tip: Visit the [Demonstrating AMP layouts](/docs/design/amp-html-layout/layouts_demonstrated.html) page to see how the various layouts respond to screen resizing.
 You can also find more in [AMP By Example](https://ampbyexample.com/advanced/layout_system/).
-{% endcall %}

 ### What if width and height are undefined?